AnushaAbdulla/research_tabar/README.md

+#This is not my code, or my research, and I do not claim the research as my own however I am using this repository to document my understanding of said research in order to add to it in the future under the guidance of my professor.

 # Learning to score economic development from satellite imagery

 Pytorch Implementation of Learning to score economic development from satellite imagery, which will be published in KDD2020.